Symbian9/qmapshack-doc-wiki/AdvMapDetails.md

 _Remarks:_
 * If the QMS toolbar is active, then it is also shown in the full-screen window.
-* Pressing `CTRL-D` in the full-screen mode activates the dockables windows.
-Pressing this key again closes the dockable windows in the full-screen mode.
+* Pressing `CTRL-D` in the full-screen mode activates the docked windows.
+Pressing this key again closes the docked windows in the full-screen mode.

 - - -